fsharp/fslang-design/RFCs/FS-1032-fsharp-in-dotnet-sdk.md

 ## Background

-The next generation of .NET programming tooling is being delivered via the [Microsoft.NET.Sdk](https://github.com/dotnet/sdk).
+The next generation of .NET programming tooling is being delivered via the [Microsoft.NET.Sdk](https://github.com/dotnet/sdk), aka "dotnet sdk".
 This SDK also helps support both .NET Core and .NET Framework programming.
 (In some cases, support for .NET Framework programming relies on referencing through to an existing install of the .NET Framework SDK)